Aonodensetsu/prev_gen/WIKI.md

 ## GUI:
 ### An interactive editor
-If you change the example, it will be saved to gui.py
+If you change the example, it will be saved to gui.py.
-It also returns the image, just in case you wanted it
+It also returns the image, just in case you wanted it.
-I don't expect people to use it,
-but if you only have a notepad - this at least has syntax highlighting
+I don't expect people to use it, but if you only have a notepad - this at least has syntax highlighting.